Portfolio-Website-DarylCFerns99/portfolio-website-backend/README.md

 - **CI/CD Pipeline**: Automated testing, building, and deployment with GitHub Actions
 - **Cloud Deployment**: Ready for Google Cloud Platform (GKE) deployment

+Projects of type "github" will:
+- Fetch repository data from GitHub when created
+- Store complete GitHub API response in the `additional_data` field
+- Have a 1-day expiration for the data
+- Auto-refresh when accessed after expiration
+- Can be manually refreshed via the refresh endpoint
+- Support for private repositories (with proper GitHub token)

+**GitHub API Features:**
+- Repository metadata (stars, forks, language, description)
+- README content extraction
+- Repository statistics
+- Automatic language detection

 ## 📁 Project Structure

 ```